Science Kits

 How We See the World

-In a series of hands-on activities using mirrors, lasers, torches, prisms, and coloured filters, students will explore where light comes from, how it travels, what it is made of and how we see colour.
+It’s all about light!
+Light bouncing off surfaces and objects around us allows us to see.
+Through a series of activities using mirrors, lasers, torches, prisms, and coloured filters, students explore where light comes from, how it travels, and how we see colour.
+The characteristics of colour are also discussed while having some messy fun mixing paints.

 Invasion Busters